 Running tests on some elements of your website is a great mistake many marketers make.
 Different aspects affect the way your target clients interact with your website.

-There are many factors that affect conversions on your website.
-Your only best way is to run a/b test for these factors.
+Many factors affect conversions on your website.
+Your only best way is to run an a/b test for these factors.

 Making assumptions on how your users interact with your brand, build trust, and convert can affect your brand growth.

 Many brands are now doing a/b testing on their sites.
 The results generated are not the same for different sites.
 Don’t trust the results you see other marketers have gotten from their tests.

 For example, a certain site runs a test for their CTA buttons.
 They changed their button color and saw a 30% increase in conversions.

 Implementing the same procedure wouldn’t guarantee that you will get the same results.
 Run your own tests and implement what you get to help you grow your business conversions and sales.

 You start your a/b testing with a goal you want to achieve after the testing experiments.
 Hypothesis helps guide you through your whole process of testing so that you can achieve that goal.

 You don’t run your tests blindly and this helps you get better results in your a/b testing experiments.
 You generate the right data you can use to grow your brand and reach more customers and increase sales.